Year-Round Home Maintenance: What You Need to Know

 • Replace worn weatherstripping around doors.

-• Hire a professional to sweep your fireplace or woodstove chimney in preparation for the woodburning months.
-A chimney with a thick layer of creosote can be the catalyst for a chimney fire.
+• Hire a professional to clean your fireplace or woodstove and your chimney in preparation for the wood burning months.
+A chimney with a thick layer of creosote can be a catalyst for a chimney fire.

-• Gather, cut and stack firewood if you plan to burn wood during the colder months.
+• Replenish your firewood stash if you plan to burn wood this winter.

 • Plant bulbs and perennials.

-• Rake leaves, gather sticks and clean up your yard for winter.
+• Rake leaves, gather sticks, and clean up your yard before the snow falls.

 • Remove AC window units and store them for the winter.

-• Service your snowblower so you’re ready for a late-fall or early-winter storm!
+• Service your snowblower so you’re ready for the first winter storm!

-• Keep an eye out for condensation on the inside of your windows.
-Condensation means leaky, inefficient windows and may warrant replacement in the spring.
+• Keep an eye out for condensation on the inside of windows.
+Condensation means leaky, inefficient windows and may warrant a window replacement in the spring.

 • Take precautions to keep your pipes from freezing.
-This includes shutting off and draining outdoor faucets, insulating pipes on exterior walls if you’re able to and keep your thermostat set to a steady temperature even if you’re out of town.
+This includes insulating pipes on exterior walls (if you’re able to) and keeping your thermostat set to a steady temperature even when you’re out of town.

-• Test your generator to make sure it runs properly.
-Have fresh gasoline on hand in case you need to run it.
+• If you have a generator, test it to make sure it runs properly.
+Have fresh gasoline on hand just in case.

-• Stock up on emergency food and household supplies for pets and people in case of a severe storm or power outage.
+• Stock up on emergency food and household supplies (for pets too!) in case of a severe storm or power outage.

 Leave a Reply